stevecochrane/tailwindcss-logical/README.md

 * Flow-relative Border Width shorthand properties `border-block-width` and `border-block-height`: Tailwind does not have `border-width` shorthand utilities for the X or Y axis.
 * Flow-relative Border Styles: Tailwind only has `border-style` utilities for all sides of an element at once.
-* Flow-relative Border Colors: Same as for Border Styles.

 As for other logical properties and values from outside of the main specification: